September 7, 2018

 Frist Center Cafe ~ FREE

-The five members of Bassonery have been symphony orchestra members, teachers, and band directors.
+The members of Bassonery have been symphony orchestra members, teachers, and band directors.
 Founded by former Nashville Symphony Orchestra member Patricia Gunter, this delightful ensemble, with repertoire spanning Bach to Gershwin, has delighted Frist Center visitors in years past, and we are happy to have them back.

 Patricia Gunter currently freelances in Kentucky, Indiana, and Alabama.
 She teaches bassoon at Tennessee State University.
 She is a member of the Nashville Double Reed Ensemble